 Mobile occupational therapy may support:

-Brighter Futures Allied Health delivers mobile occupational therapy throughout Western Sydney and surrounding areas, with clinics located in Edensor Park, Canley Heights, Bankstown, and Bella Vista (in partnership with MediKids Paediatrics).
+Brighter Futures Allied Health delivers mobile occupational therapy throughout Western Sydney and surrounding areas, with clinics located in Edensor Park, Canley Heights, Bankstown, and Bella Vista (in partnership with Medivik.

-Our team commonly provides mobile services at homes, preschools, and schools across Greater Western Sydney, including:
+Our team commonly provides mobile services at homes, preschools, schools, work, aged care facility, and SILs across Greater Western Sydney, including:

 If your suburb is not listed, our team can confirm availability and travel arrangements.

-Choosing support for your child is rarely just about location.
+Choosing support is rarely just about location.
 It is about feeling understood and supported.
+Our clients support Brighter Futures Allied Health for the following reasons:

-We are an NDIS-registered provider and understand how therapy planning, reporting, and goal setting fit within funding requirements, while still keeping your child at the centre.
+We are an NDIS-registered provider and understand how therapy planning, reporting, and goal setting fit within funding requirements.
+Our focus remains on delivering practical, person-centred support that aligns with individual goals and circumstances.

 Book an in-home OT appointment